eartheos-app/api-docs/readme.md

 When Eartheos arrives at a `LayerGroup` and finds a `Camera` object, the globe will animate to the specified position.
 If the object has information like `lead` or `text` or `image` that would be shown in an annotation, an annotation is shown.

 Only one object (`LayerPolygon`, `LayerPoint`, or `LayerSticker`) in a `LayerGroup` should have a `Camera` object.
 Eartheos will animate to the first object with a `camera` property that it finds.

+The `audioURL` property of an object allows for audio to play when the annotation for that object is displayed while the story plays.
+The audio will continue to play until it reaches its end, another audio file is played, a video is played, or the story is exited by the user.
+It is suggested that the `duration` property of `Camera` objects be aligned with what you would like displayed while the audio plays.

 **Note:** If `duration` is less than 2 seconds an annotation will not be shown when arriving at that group.
 If `duration` is greater than 5 seconds then the globe will animate into position for 5 seconds and hold at the position until the `duration` is reached.